The Illusionist

 The total runtime of The Illusionist is 110 minutes (1h 50m).
 Ensuring you have enough time for the full cinematic experience.

-Analyzing the audience sentiment, IMDb rating of 7.3/10, and global collection metrics, The Illusionist stands as a successful venture for the creators.
-It remains an essential piece of the 2006 cinematic year.
+Analyzing the overall audience sentiment, verified rating of 7.3/10, and global performance metrics, The Illusionist is classified as a HIT.
+It remains an essential part of the 2006 cinematic calendar.

 Frequently Asked Questions